 Fast forward to today—life still has its challenges, but I’m incredibly grateful.
 I’ve got three amazing sons and I’ve been married for 30 years to my wife, who is a partner who pushes and motivates me.
 Our journey hasn’t been perfect—we’ve had our ups and downs—but we worked hard and reached something powerful: financial freedom.
 And that freedom?
 It lets you live life on your terms.

 Now, I’m starting a new chapter.
 While many people my age are thinking about retirement, I’m choosing something different.
-I’m using my time and experience to help driven college grads and young professionals launch strong careers by learning AI enabled sales and marketing skills that actually make a difference.
+I’m using my time and experience to help driven young professionals launch strong careers by learning AI-enabled sales and marketing skills that make a difference.

 Why is that?
 Think about it like this: a top-notch plumber usually isn’t also a great electrician.
 And an amazing medical doctor probably isn’t your go-to dentist.
 These jobs may have some skills overlap, but they are very different specialties.